Feb

 This years judges:

-• People’s Choice Award (NEW this year!) – Sample a variety of locally made syrups and vote for your favorite!
+• People’s Choice Award) – Sample a variety of locally made syrups and vote for your favorite!

 • Signature Mimosa – Milk and Honey Ciders has crafted a special mimosa just for this event.